Academic Standing Policy

 - Students who are suspended at the end of spring semester must sit out the summer and fall and may apply to return in the following spring semester.

 Inquiries and requests for readmission after suspension should be directed in writing to the appropriate Dean.

 Students may only serve a single academic suspension.
-A student who has served one suspension, returned to good academic standing, and then fallen back to the level of qualifying for a second suspension will be automatically dismissed from the University.
+A student who has served one suspension and has returned to good academic standing, and then has fallen back to the level of qualifying for a second suspension will be automatically dismissed from the University.

 Academic suspension and readmission are the administrative responsibilities of the Deans of the College/Schools.